8 Ball Of Coke – What is the Real Cost of Getting High?

 What Is The Price Of An 8 Ball Of Coke?

 It is not easy to pinpoint the price of an 8 ball of coke.
-Various factors determine the street cocaine prices.
+Various factors determine cocaine prices.
 For example, it depends on the supply, demand, and state they live in.
 In fact, determining the price of an illegal drug is almost impossible.
 This is true, even for the DEA officials.

 As a result, it creates a puzzle.
 There are many sources that claim the price of an 8 ball of coke to range from $60 to $80.
 While others report that cocaine prices in America are $120 per gram.
 This clearly shows how the price can vary by a huge margin.